Holism: Variants

 This Feynman diagram illustrates the path of an electron (e−) and a positron (e+) within a quantum field that could be described in terms of Bohmian mechanics.

 The metaphysical claim does not assert that physical systems involve abstract properties beyond the composition of its physical parts, but that there are concrete properties aside from those of its basic physical parts.
-Theoretical physicist David Bohm (1917-1992) supports this view head-on.
-Bohm believed that a complete description of the universe would have to go beyond a simple list of all its particles and their positions, there would also have to be a physical quantum field associated with the properties of those particles guiding their trajectories.
+Theoretical physicist David Bohm (1917-1992) supported this view head-on.
+Bohm believed that a complete description of the universe would have to go beyond a simple list of all its particles and their positions, because there would also have to be a physical quantum field associated with the properties of those particles guiding their trajectories.
 Bohm's ontological holism concerning the nature of whole physical systems was literal.
-But Niels Bohr (1885-1962), on the other hand, held ontological holism from an epistemological angle, rather than a literal one.
-Bohr saw an observational apparatus to be a part of a system under observation, besides the basic physical parts themselves.
-His theory agrees with Bohm that whole systems were not merely composed of their parts and it identifies properties such as position and momentum as those of whole systems beyond those of its components.
+Niels Bohr (1885-1962), on the other hand, presented ontological holism from an epistemological angle, rather than a literal one.
+Bohr regarded an observational apparatus as a part of a system under observation, besides the basic physical parts themselves.
+His theory agrees with Bohm that whole systems are not merely composed of their parts and it identifies properties such as position and momentum as those of whole systems beyond those of its components.
 But Bohr states that these holistic properties are only meaningful in experimental contexts when physical systems are under observation and that these systems, when not under observation, cannot be said to have meaningful properties, even if these properties took place outside our observation.
 While Bohr claims these holistic properties exist only insofar as they can be observed, Bohm took his ontological holism one step further by claiming these properties must exist regardless.